tektsu/entanglement/README.md

 ### Ambler

 Ambler is an implementation of the AMBLER zentangle.
 It consists of a grid containing rotated box spirals.
-Aahs takes a width, a height and an [AmblerOptions](https://tektsu.github.io/entanglement/global.html#AmblerOptions) as a parameters.
+Aahs takes a width, a height and an [AmblerOptions](https://tektsu.github.io/entanglement/global.html#AmblerOptions) as parameters.

 #### Ambler Examples